biothings/biothings_explorer/README.md

 If the environment variable `API_OVERRIDE=true` is set (e.g. `API_OVERRIDE=true npm run debug --workspace=@biothings-explorer/bte-trapi`), then `/config/smartapi_overrides.json` is checked at server start and overrides are applied, as well as during subsequent `smartapi_specs.json` updates.

-Override files are expected to be in yaml format, with local files expected in the `data` folder.
+Override files may be specified as a URL which returns the expected yaml file, a `file:///` URL which will search with the `data` folder as the root directory, or an arbitrary filepath.
+Regardless, override files are expected to be in yaml format.
 If overrides are specified with IDs not in the current SmartAPI spec, they will be appended as new API hits with a log warning.

 You may also set `only_overrides` to `true` in the config to remove all other APIs and keep only the specified overrides.